GaelJimenezn/PandoraCoreEngine/README.md

     F --> R
     D --> R

-How to Compile and Run
+⚙ How to Compile & Run
 Prerequisites

 Windows 10 or higher